agsh/onvif/README.md

 - Compatible with the original API structure
 - Optional v0.x layer (not in the main export): `require('onvif/compatibility')` for callbacks, `require('onvif/compatibility/promises')` for Promises (both export `Cam` and `Discovery`)
+- Almost full test coverage in the different cases

 ---